istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

 The configuration for accessing a wildcard host via an egress gateway depends on whether or not the set of wildcard domains are served by a single common host.
-This is the case for _*.wikipedia.org_; all of the language-specific sites are served by every one of the _wikipedia.org_ servers.
+This is the case for _*.wikipedia.org_.
+All of the language-specific sites are served by every one of the _wikipedia.org_ servers.
 You can route the traffic to an IP of any _*.wikipedia.org_ site, including _www.wikipedia.org_, and it will [manage to serve](https://en.wikipedia.org/wiki/Virtual_hosting) any specific site.